-• Taking the application offline before creating the protection group.
+- Creating the protection group while the application remains online. - Taking the application offline before creating the protection group.

-The following sections describe the steps for each strategy:
+The following sections describe the tasks for each strategy:

-- "Creating a Protection Group While the Application Is Offline" on page 22 - "Creating a Protection Group While the Application Is Online" on page 22
+- "Creating a Protection Group While the Application Is Offline" on page 20 - "Creating a Protection Group While the Application Is Online" on page 20 - "Example: Creating an SRDF Protection Group While the Application Remains Online" on page 21